wix/wix-ui/docs/usage-guide.md

 }

 ```
 Note that in the root there is an index.st.css file.
-It is an index file fore all component's style exports.
+It is an index file for all component's style exports.
 If you are trying to import a style outside of wix-ui-core, please use it.

 ## Backoffice usage